Applying for the SGA Conference Funds

 Each academic year, a portion of the Student Activity Fee collected from all students is placed into 2 Conference Funds (Undergraduate & Graduate), to support any currently enrolled Georgia Tech student who travels to present research at a conference.
 This fund is designed as a secondary source, to complement departmental or sponsored funds that do not cover all costs incurred for a trip.
 Additional limitations apply to where and how this money can be used.
 The Vice President of Conference Funds oversees the distribution of the funds.

 Both Spend Authorizations (before you leave for the conference) and Expense Reports (after you return from the conference) can be generated through Workday Financials.
-Undergraduate applicants will need to pick up a paper copy of their school’s TAR form, fill it out, scan, and submit.
-Undergraduates do not have access to the online TAR at this time.
+Spend authorization for GT Non-employees is not required prior to travel.
 If you need help navigating this, please contact an accountant or administrative assistant within your respective School or College.

 Applications are due 21 days prior to the departure date for travel, and should be completed via the eForm link below.
 Please allow 7-10 days for application processing.